 Dr Catherine Grace

-Catherine is a (registered) physician who has held international roles in clinical researcher, partnership engagement, and strategy development.
-A graduate of the International Space University (SHSSP22), Catherine has also studied Archaeology & Human Biology, holds a MBBS (Medical University of Warsaw), and also holds Post Graduate qualifications in Research and Defence.
+Catherine is a (registered) physician who has held international roles in clinical research, partnership engagement and strategy development.
+A graduate of the International Space University (SHSSP22), Catherine has also studied Archaeology & Human Biology, holds an MBBS (Medical University of Warsaw) and Post Graduate qualifications in Research and Defence.

-An enthusiastic speaker and multilingual orator, Catherine has also been recognised for contributions to research.
+An enthusiastic speaker and multilingual orator, Catherine has also been recognised for contributions to medical research and gender diversity.

 Tiffany Katchmar, who serves as the Director for Space Industries at the South Australian Department for Trade and Investment, commenced as a Director of the South Australian Space Industry Centre (SASIC) in 2017.